Insoft-UK/PrimeSDK/PPL-Plus/hpprgm_format.md

 # The .hpprgm format
 >[!WARNING]
->This is the .hpprgm format for the HP Prime G1, not the G2.
-It is accepted by the HP Prime Emulator on macOS and is automatically converted, making it compatible.
-However, on Windows 11 (NT 10.1), which uses a more up-to-date emulator, compatibility has not yet been verified.
+>This is an older version of the .hpprgm format, originally used by the HP Prime G1 (not the G2).
+It is accepted by the HP Prime Emulator on macOS, where it is automatically converted for compatibility.
+However, on Windows 11 (NT 10.1), which uses a more recent version of the emulator, compatibility with this older format has not yet been verified.

 **0x0000-0x0003**: